Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 Hauz Khas Village and Deer Park

-Hauz Khas Complex is located in Hauz Khas Village, which abuts Deer Park.
+Hauz Khas Complex is located inside Hauz Khas Village, which is next to Deer Park.
 Both are worth exploring.
-Hauz Khas Village is one of Delhi’s urbanized villages, and you have to walk through it to get to the ruins.

-Hauz Khas Village is Delhi’s most gentrified of these.
-It has an eclectic mix of shops, cafes, bars and homes (many of which are Airbnbs).
-If you explore the back lanes you’ll come across residences, a mosque and some interesting street food options!
+Hauz Khas Village is Delhi’s most gentrified urban village.
+It has an eclectic mix of shops, cafes and bars.
+If you explore the back lanes you’ll come across residences, a mosque and street food stands.
+It’s a favourite night time destination for Delhiites.

-Deer Park is one of the Delhi’s largest and nicest parks.
+Deer Park is one of the Delhi’s nicest parks.
 It is home to several historic monuments from the Tughlaq and Lodhi periods, the most impressive being the Bagh i Alam Ka Gumbad, built in 1501.
-This part of south Delhi is very historic, and there are many ancient mausoleums, mosques and dargahs scattered over this section of the city.

 Where to Eat on Your Visit to Hauz Khas Complex